open-rpc/spec/README.md

 The `Success Object` MAY be describe the possible responses that are not covered individually by the specification.

-The `Errors Object` MUST contain at least one error code
+The `Errors Object` MAY contain zero or more error codes.

 ##### Fixed Fields
 Field Name | Type | Description